yehaha9876/gitlab/doc/push_rules/push_rules.md

 GitLab Enterprise Edition offers a user-friendly interface for such cases.

 Push Rules are defined per project so you can have different rules applied to different projects depending on your needs.
-Push Rules settings can be found at Project settings -> Push Rules page.
+Push Rules settings can be found under "Push Rules" at the Project settings -> Repository page.

 ## How to use